 What is the Henley Passport Index?

 The Henley passport index is a list that shows the number of countries a passport holder can enter either visa-free or on a visa-on-arrival basis.
 The UK ranking has gone backward due to Brexit uncertainty and its potential impact.
 Such ranking placed the United Kingdom in 6th position jointly with the United States of America.
-While 6th position sounds still pretty good, it marks the lowest position the UK and the USA have held since 2010.
-Our great country took our pole position at number one in
+While 6th position still sounds pretty good, it marks the lowest position the UK and the USA have held since 2010.

 Warning for future UK Passport Index